rafalkaron/rafalkaron.github.io/index.md

 # Content developer
 Throughout my IT career, I have worn a number of different hats.
 Nevertheless, my main role has always been to develop content.

-## Asset types
+## Content types
 My profession goes by different names, including: **technical writer**, **technical documentation specialist**, **information developer**, or **content developer**.

-Since I have had an opportunity to develop a wide variety of asset types, I find the most general **content developer** term the most relevant to describe my occupation.
+Since I have had an opportunity to develop a wide variety of assets, I find the most general **content developer** term the most relevant to describe my occupation.

 ### Guides
  * User guides